silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 # Requirements

 SilverStripe CMS needs to be installed on a web server.
 Content authors and website administrators use their web browser to access a web-based GUI to do their day-to-day work.
-Website designers and developers require access to the files on the server to update templates, website logic, and perform upgrades or maintainance.
+Website designers and developers require access to the files on the server to update templates, website logic, and perform upgrades or maintenance.

 Our web-based [PHP installer](/installation) can check if you meet the requirements listed below.